Anna Holmes: Career

 and has previously served as editorial director at Fusion.
 She joined Fusion as editor of digital voices and storytelling in 2014, part of a "Web talent grab for a fledgling TV channel: [f]irst Felix Salmon, now a much-admired writer and editor."

 Her work has appeared in The New Yorker and Time.
-In April 2016, Holmes joined First Look Media as senior vice-president of editorial to develop a new media property focused on visual storytelling.
+In April 2016, Holmes joined First Look Media as senior vice-president of editorial to develop a new media property, Topic, focused on visual storytelling.
+In 2018, Topic won two prestigious National Magazine Awards, making Holmes the third Black editor-in-chief to ever receive the honor.